Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 - Sub Account UAA - Each `sub account` will have its own `UAA` instance, and `sub account admin` could configure the UAA tenant.
 - Access Token - generated/signed by UAA, and it will attach the `Authorization` & `Tenant` information.

 ---

+## SaaS Provision - Key Points

+- provide UI to other user to subscribe custom service/product
+- define the subscription APIs

+---